Why You MUST Wash Your Company Uniform Before You Wear It

 - Dyes in Fabrics

 - How to Wash Your Workwear

-Before you read further, you need to be aware that the following information is not just about workwear you buy from Xamax - This is all industry standard stuff.
+Before you read further, you need to be aware that the following information is not just about your company's uniform bought from XAMAX® - This is all clothing industry standard stuff.

 Any clothing you buy new will have gone through the same or very similar manufacturing processes and the consequences would be the same or very similar.

 This is advice you should take for all new clothing: Wash it before you wear it!